 - Secure assessments: if you want to minimize the risk of student cheating, then you should understand that students may be able to access the terminal window and access all parts of the underlying box.
 As a result, we would recommend that more secure assessments are placed in project assignments rather than book based assignments.
 This also allows full disabling of the box by setting a project to read-only after being marked as complete.

 Creating a new book

 Creating a new book is done from the main books screen.
-Press the large blue New Book button in the top right of the screen.
+Press the large blue New Book button.

 You will get the same options for creating a book as for a project, so you can start from scratch or import from a project or a Git repo.
 You also have control over visibility as with projects and courses.

 Once the book has been created, you can edit the book in the IDE by clicking on the book.

 Modify a book's settings by clicking on the gear icon.